openelb/website/content/en/blog/porterlb-boosts-kubernetes-on-bare-metal.md

 ### Cloud native

 To manage IP address pools and BGP properties for PorterLB, you only need to use the `kubectl apply` command provided by Kubernetes to create CRD objects.
 To obtain the status information about IP address pools and BGP peers, you can simply run `kubectl get` to view the status of the CRD objects.
 No other configuration files are required.
-In addition, a GUI of PorterLB is in progress and will be available soon, which further simplifies the usage of PorterLB.
+In addition, a PorterLB GUI will be available soon, which will further simplify the usage of PorterLB.

-### Simple architecture
+### Elegant

 After PorterLB is installed in a Kubernetes cluster, a porter-manager Deployment that contains a porter-manager Pod is created.
 The porter-manager Pod implements the functionality of PorterLB for the entire Kubernetes cluster.
 For high availability, you can scale the porter-manager Deployment and assign multiple PorterLB replicas (porter-manager pods) to multiple cluster nodes.
 This simple architecture ensures that PorterLB can be easily managed and integrated with other systems.

-### Seamless integration with KubeSphere
+### Flexible

-KubeSphere is a successful open-source container platform and provides enterprise-grade features to simplify development and operations, such as observability and troubleshooting, unified monitoring and logging, centralized storage and networking management, and easy-to-use CI/CD pipelines.
-KubeSphere adopts a plug-and-play architecture to integrate third-party applications.
-As a sub-project of KubeSphere, PorterLB fits well into the KubeSphere ecosystem and can be seamless integrated as a plugin with KubeSphere.
+PorterLB can be used in conventional Kubernetes clusters.
+As a sub-project of KubeSphere, PorterLB also fits well into the KubeSphere ecosystem.
+You can seamlessly integrate PorterLB as a plugin with KubeSphere to utilize the abundant features of the KubeSphere ecosystem, such as observability and troubleshooting, unified monitoring and logging, centralized storage and networking management, and easy-to-use CI/CD pipelines.